mrtnzrm2/the_HCE_method/README.md

 # The HCE method

-Official code for the preprint:
+Official code for the paper:

 **Hierarchical community detection via maximum entropy partitions and the renormalization group**